SuperIlu/DOStodon/README.md

 ## General
 - DOStodon is busy while the Mastodon logo is displayed in middle of the screen.
 Don't hit keys like crazy, every keypress will be queued :)
-- DOStodon poll home/notifications every 5 minutes for new entries.
+- DOStodon polls home/notifications every 5 minutes for new entries.
 Countdown is in the lower right corner.
 - To add a content warning/spoiler to a toot start the toot with "cw:".
 The first line of the toot will be the content warning, all subsequent lines will be the body text of the toot.
 - If you press DOWN on the last entry in home/notifications older entries are fetched.
 - Favourite/boost/bookmark status ([FBM]) is displayed below the profile picture of each toot.